Casts

 Waxy casts are the final stage of cast degeneration (usually originating from cellular and granular casts).
 Compared to hyaline casts, they are readily observable because they have a smooth appearance, no internal texture, and are more refractile than the surrounding urine.
 They commonly have squared off ends, as if brittle and easily broken, and also have smooth parallel-sided borders.

-Waxy casts indicate tubular injury of a more chronic nature than granular or cellular casts, likely associated with low urine flow, and are always of pathologic significance.
+Waxy casts indicate tubular injury and can be seen in acute kidney injury or chronic renal disease, likely associated with low urine flow or oliguria.
+They are always of pathologic significance.

 Red blood cell or hemoglobin casts